dafo16ac/df-portfolio/README.md

 <h1 align="center"> Portfolio </h1>

 I am Davide, graduate in Finance with a background in Philosophy.
-Due to my passion for data interpretation, I have been autonomously expanding my knowledge in data science and worked as junior data scientist.
+Due to my passion for data interpretation, I am autonomously expanding my knowledge in data science.

 Here is my *Portfolio* with an overview of and respective links to my projects in Data Science - Engineering.

 It would be my pleasure to get in contact with you to further discuss ideas and implementation steps.
 Feel free to reach out to me on LinkedIn at [Davide Fogarolo](https://www.linkedin.com/in/davide-fogarolo/).

 ## Projects Overview
 | Title | Repository | Topics | Start Date | Latest Update | v.